shell845/awesome-museum/README.md

 	- Clean **museum** and **weather** raw data with Spark, output transformed data to S3 as parquet files.
 	- Clean and re-format **category** and **traveler** dataset, output re-formatted data to S3 as json files.
 2. Load cleaned and well-formatted dataset from S3 to Redshift staging tables.
-3. Conduct data quality check to ensure data are loaded succesfully to Redshift.
+3. Conduct data quality check to ensure data are loaded successfully to Redshift.
 4. Transform staging tables to fact and dimension tables in Redshift.
 5. Perform data quality check to ensure data transformation is correct.

 ![ETL Pipeline](elt-diagram.png)

 ## Data quality check
-Three types of data quality checks are performed in this porject:
+Three types of data quality checks are performed in this project:
 1. Check record counts of each data to ensure data are properly processed.
 2. Select and display sample data to further exam the data quality.
 3. Check if any null values in tables.